prankapple/Task-Soldier/README.md

 # Task-Soldier
-Task soldier is a alternative for task manager it works the same and is ts made in c#
+Task soldier is a alternative for task manager it works the same and is is made in c#

 ![Alt text](image.png?raw=true)